bill742/nextjs-boilerplate/README.md

 - Clone the repoisitory and replace `my-new-project` with your project name `git clone git@github.com:bill742/nextjs-boilerplate.git my-new-project`

 - Create an `.env` file by making a copy of the `.env.example` file.
+Here you can add values for your site url and site name.

 - Install dependencies
   `npm install`